Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Isomorphism Theorems

-A light leaf basis diagram element $ D $ for $\tilde{A}_{w}$ is by definition a horizontal concatenation of birdcagecages as indicated below in (\ref{birdcagecagezonesA}), with bottom boundary $ \underline{w}$.
-Zone A consists of a number of non-hanging birdcagecages whereas zone B consists of a number of hanging birdcagecages, but zone C consists of at most one non-hanging birdcagecage.
+A {\it light leaf diagram} element $ D $ for $\tilde{A}_{w}$ is by definition a horizontal concatenation of birdcagecages as indicated below in (\ref{birdcagecagezonesA}), with bottom boundary $ \underline{w}$.
+Zone A consists of a number of non-hanging birdcagecages whereas zone B consists of a number of hanging birdcagecages, but zone C {{may consist}} of at most one non-hanging birdcagecage.

 The hanging birdcagecages in zone B of a light leaves diagram define an element $ v \in W $.
 In the above example we have $ v = t s t$.
 The \emph{double leaves basis of $ \tilde{A}_w $} is obtained by running over all $ v \le w $ and over all pairs of light leaves for $ \tilde{A}_w $ that are associated with that $ v $.
 For each such pair $ (D_1, D_2) $ the second component $ D_2 $ is reflected through a horizontal axis, and the two components are glued together.
 The resulting diagram is a double leaf, for example